elemenohq/docs/source/index.html.md

 Filter Keyword | Meaning
 -------------- | -------
 `$title` | This keyword will allow you to filter by your title, regardless if it has been renamed.
 If was renamed, you can additionally use that name
-`$date` | This keyword will allow you to filter by the date created using a standard date format - This should be a string value
+`$dateUpdated` | This keyword will allow you to filter by the date updated using a standard date format - This should be a string value
-`$timestamp` | This keyword will allow you to filter by the date created using the UNIX epoch format (e.g. 1463585225) - This should be a numeric value
+`$timestampUpdated` | This keyword will allow you to filter by the date updated using the UNIX epoch format (e.g. 1463585225) - This should be a numeric value

 ### Filter Operators